Tisa Ho

 Tisa Ho (born 22 December 1948) is an arts administrator and writer from Hong Kong.
-She is currently the director of the Hong Kong Arts Festival and has previously been the director of the Singapore Symphony Orchestra, the Singapore Arts Festival, and several public art projects in Singapore, including the Esplanade – Theatres on the Bay, a public arts venue.
-She is currently the chair of the International Society of Performing Arts, and received an award from the American Chamber of Commerce in Hong Kong for her contributions, in 2020.
+She has previously been the director of the Hong Kong Arts Festival and the director of the Singapore Symphony Orchestra, the Singapore Arts Festival, and several public art projects in Singapore, including the Esplanade – Theatres on the Bay, a public arts venue.
+She has previously been the chair of the International Society of Performing Arts, and received an award from the American Chamber of Commerce in Hong Kong for her contributions, in 2020.
 She has written several books on arts administration in Asia.

 Biography

 Ho was born on 22 December 1948 in China.
 She studied in St. Paul's Convent School in Hong Kong, and pursued art, theater, and music as a child.
 She went on to attend Hong Kong University, earning a Bachelor of Arts in 1971 and a master's degree in 1973.
 She studied art history in France, graduating from the University of Bordeaux in 1974 with a degree in French Studies, before completing a diploma in arts management from the City University, London.
 Her husband Ronald Ng is a hematologist.
-Her elder son Andrew Ng is an artificial-intelligence researcher, and younger son Alfred Ng an attorney.
+Her elder son Andrew Ng is an artificial intelligence researcher, and her younger son Alfred Ng is an attorney.